rebazp/P2RPSLSGame/README.md

 This game is made for entertainment purposes for those who want to play rock, paper, scissors, lizard, spock.
 Here you can play the game as much as you want by yourself against the computer.
 It's easy to use and enjoyable for all ages.

 You play against the computer, which picks a random option every time.
 The results are shown, making it easy to keep track of the score.
+When the game reaches 10 turns, the game stops and the user will have to press the restart button to play again.

 - [View Live Version Here](https://rebazp.github.io/P2RPSLSGame/)